HotIveTea/esp-weathers/README.md

 - Add buzzer alerts for poor air quality
 - Save data to Firebase or Google Sheets
 - Use a larger display or mobile notification system
-- Apply basic AI logic for smarter forecasting (Definily work in the future)
+- Apply basic AI logic for smarter forecasting (Definitely work in the future)
 ### License
 This project was developed for educational purposes using ESP32, MicroPython, and MQTT technologies.